 Online Graduate Certificates in Data Science

-Graduate certificates are usually targeted toward working professionals, so it’s no surprise that Illinois schools offer a number of online qualifications with a business focus (e.g. University of Illinois at Springfield’s Graduate Certificate in Business Intelligence).
+Graduate certificates are usually targeted toward working professionals, so it’s no surprise that Illinois schools offer a number of online qualifications with a business focus, like University of Illinois at Springfield’s Graduate Certificate in Business Intelligence.
 Even Elmhurst’s Graduate Certificate in Data Science and Northwestern’s Advanced Data Science Certificate take a close look at market forces.

 In particular, you’ll find a lot choice when it comes to business analytics.
-For example, Northwestern has a Certificate in Analytics and Business Intelligence for IT Professionals; U Chicago has an Online Business Analytics Certificate; and the University of St. Francis has a Graduate Certificate in Business Analytics.
+For example, Northwestern has a Certificate in Analytics and Business Intelligence for IT Professionals; U Chicago has an Online Data Analytics for Business Professionals Certificate; and the University of St. Francis has a Graduate Professional Certificate in Data Analytics.